typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 * [Docker](https://www.docker.com)
 * [SBT](http://www.scala-sbt.org) or [Activator](https://www.typesafe.com/get-started)

-For development purpose we provide a Docker image which has pre-installed all the neccessary software to use ConductR.
-Head over to the [[Developers guide|DevQuickStart]] to get started.
+For development purposes we provide a Docker image which has all of the neccessary software pre-installed to use ConductR.

+Now head over to the [[Developers guide|DevQuickStart]] to get started.

 # Linux Installation